Series: Lectionary Notes

 Psalm 16

-I'm going to start with the psalm because it felt the most like the odd one out, particularly because there was little to no concept of resurrection of the dead in the Hebrew Bible.
-In the New Testament, the language is generally that of dying with Jesus and then being raised again.
+I'm going to start with the psalm because it felt the most like the odd one out in that it is not about resurrection.
+This entirely makes sense because there was little to no concept of resurrection of the dead in the Hebrew Bible.
+In the New Testament including these other texts for this week, the language is generally that of dying with Jesus and then being raised again.
 Here in Psalm 16, the closest we get is that God will not let the psalmist die:

 For you do not give me up to Sheol or let your faithful one see the Pit.